America's Test Kitchen: Episode format

 Through season 6 the show was taped in standard definition, 4:3 video; season 7 saw the show switch to widescreen 16:9 video.
 The high definition version of the show is broadcast as part of PBS HD's master digital schedule, and by some PBS affiliates as part of their normal schedules.

 During recording, 26 episodes are videotaped during a three-week period.
 Six recipes are recorded per day, and there are two recipes demonstrated per episode.

 Cast

-America's Test Kitchen features several recurring cast members, although not every cast member appears in each episode.
+America's Test Kitchen features several recurring cast members, although not every cast member appears in each episode; usually only one or two of the chefs appears in an episode.